ga-wdi-boston/ember/README.md

 ### Ember 2.0 and Above

-All of the above was true for Ember v1. **_However, with Ember v2, a major change took place_** - specifically, a move made made to replace Controllers and Views as the abstractions for a particular UI element with a more flexible type of object called a **Component**.
+All of the above was true for Ember v1. **_However, with Ember v2, a major change began_** - specifically, a move was made to replace Controllers and Views as the abstractions for a particular UI element with a more flexible type of object called a **Component**.
 Like Views, Components have Templates associated with them, and they hold properties and methods related to the operation of that UI element; these Templates are stored in a different location than normal Templates.

 <!-- Add example of a Component from the demo app. -->

-A Component can be invoked from within a Template (either a normal one or a Component Template), and unlike a View, it does not have access to the entire scope of the Route; instead its scope is _explicitly defined_ at the location where the Component is invoked.
-This has the advantage of making Components very self-contained (and consequently, more interchangeable and re-usable).
+A Component can be invoked from within a Template (either a normal one or another Component's Template), and unlike a View, it does not have access to the entire scope of the Route; instead its scope is _explicitly defined_ at the location where the Component is invoked.
+This has the advantage of making Components very modular (and consequently, more interchangeable and re-usable).

 **Where things stand now:**
 The change-over from Controllers & Views to Components is in process but is not complete.
 Currently, both systems are supported.
 However, _Components are not yet 'routable'_ (though that change will probably be coming soon).
 The practical implications of this are that

-1. **If your UI element needs a Route associated with it**, use a Controller and a View (w. normal Template) to represent it.
+1. **If your UI element needs a Route associated with it**, use a **_Controller and a View_** (+ a normal Template) to represent it.

-2. **In all other cases**, represent your UI element with a Component (w.
-Component Template).
+2. **In all other cases**, represent your UI element with a **_Component_** (+ a Component Template).

 <!-- Cite example of using a Controller + a View vs using a Component -->